 Former Webster County Circuit Judge Daniel Knust once stated “Hoover’s many accomplishments are the result of three constant character traits.
 First, Hoover is high energy.
 He does everything on high speed.
 Second, he always has a positive, “Can-do” attitude, punctuated with humor.
 And third, through listening and observing and through a multitude of personal experiences, Hoover has acquired an extraordinary ability to understand all types of people”.

-Hoover and his wife Susan reside in Marshfield, MO.
-They have three children, seven grandchildren and hopefully more to come.
+Hoover resides in Marshfield, MO.
+He and his late wife, Susan, have three children, seven grandchildren and hopefully more to come.
 Case stated “it is truly an honor to be a member of the Livestock Marketeers.
 The privilege of working with so many great people in the purebred livestock business is an honor I shall cherish forever.
 Thank You.”

 All of this experience has led Hoover to knowing the people, knowing the land and knowing ‘every side of the coin’.
 Hoover loves to see people gain assets to build their family legacy on.
 If you need to buy or sell a home, have a land, equipment, or livestock auction, there is no one more excited or qualified to help you on that endeavor.